algoyounes/circuit-breaker/README.md

 <a href="https://packagist.org/packages/algoyounes/circuit-breaker"><img src="https://img.shields.io/packagist/l/algoyounes/circuit-breaker" alt="License"></a>
 </p>

-Circuit Breaker is a Laravel package that provides a simple and efficient way to manage service calls and prevent cascading failures.
+**Circuit Breaker** is a Laravel package that provides a simple and efficient way to manage service calls and prevent cascading failures.
-It allows you to define custom callbacks for key circuit states and run operations with circuit breaker logic.
+It lets you define custom callbacks for key circuit states and run operations with circuit breaker logic.

-The following diagram illustrates how the Circuit Breaker pattern works:
+The following diagram illustrates how the **Circuit Breaker Pattern** works:

 ![circuit-breaker.png](assets/circuit-breaker.png)